-- All employees who are employed to work at the School - all employees who are employed as supply staff to the School whether employed directly or through an agency - all others who have been chosen by the School to work in regular contact with children.
-This will cover volunteers, Governors, peripatetic staff and people brought into the School to provide additional teaching or instruction for pupils but who are not staff members e.g. sports coaches etc.
+- All employees who are employed to work at the School; - all employees who are employed as supply staff to the School whether employed directly or through an agency; - all others who have been chosen by the School to work in regular contact with children.
+This will cover volunteers, member of the Governing Body, peripatetic staff and people brought into the School to provide additional teaching or instruction for pupils but who are not staff members e.g. sports coaches etc.

-A designated Governor will be responsible for termly auditing the Single Central Record and reporting their findings to the full Governing Body.
+A designated member of the Governor Body will be responsible for termly auditing the Single Central Record and reporting their findings to the full Governing Body.